 To be fair, the medical field doesn’t sound like an obvious choice for a side hustle.
-But then again, in the management of health and finances, there is always a lot to do.
-So let's take a quick look at what a medical coder does, what they can earn, and whether this is actually a viable side gig.
+Then again, in the management of health and finances, there is always a lot to do.
+So let’s take a quick look at what a medical coder does, what they can earn, and whether this is actually a viable side gig.

 What Is The Earning Potential?